 Which Programming Language Is Named After The World’s First Computer Programmer?

-Ada Lovelace–born Augusta Ada Byron, later known as Ada Lovelace after becoming the Countess of Lovelace when her husband William King became the Earl of Lovelace—is best known for her work on Charles Babbage’s analytical engines.
+Augusta Ada King—born Augusta Ada Byron, later known as Ada Lovelace after becoming the Countess of Lovelace when her husband William King became the Earl of Lovelace—is best known for her work on Charles Babbage’s analytical engines.

-Her surviving notes regarding work on the engines include what is recognized as the first algorithm intended to be processes by a machine and, as such, she is considered the world’s first computer programmer.
-Although her algorithms were not implemented within her lifetime, they are significant in that they predicted a time in which computers would perform tasks beyond simple calculations–her contemporaries, including Babbage himself, remained fixated on the actual construction of the machine and the calculations that would follow.
+Her surviving notes regarding work on the engines include what is recognized as the first algorithm designed to be carried out by a machine and, as such, she is considered the world’s first computer programmer.
+Although her algorithms were not implemented within her lifetime, they are significant in that they predicted a time in which computers would perform tasks beyond simple calculations and number-crunching—her contemporaries, including Babbage himself, remained fixated on the actual construction of the machines and the calculations and number-crunching that would follow.

-Although it is no longer a mandated DoD programming language, Ada still enjoys widespread popularity both in and outside the Department thanks to excellent stability and security features.
-The language is frequently used in mission critical applications where reprogramming isn’t an option or failure would yield costly or catastrophic results.
-Current applications for Ada include commercial rockets, traffic control, satellite control systems, railway control systems, and banking infrastructure.
+Although it is no longer a mandated Department of Defense programming language, Ada still enjoys widespread popularity both inside and outside of the Department thanks to excellent stability and security features.
+The language is frequently used in mission/safety-critical applications where reprogramming isn’t an option or failure would yield costly or catastrophic results.
+Current applications for Ada include commercial rocket, air traffic control, satellite control, railway control, and banking infrastructure systems.